 - There are late-onset side effects: In spite of the success of Sculptra, there seem to be adverse effects that show up after a long time.
 This is common with many treatments.
 There are mild side effects such as redness, pain, tenderness, bruising, itching, and bleeding.
 Some of the other after-effects of Sculptra may include; granuloma, pseudo abscess, angioedema, and skin induration.
 Paraffinoma has also been reported, 2 years after the injection of Sculptra.

 - Keep Sculptra away from your blood and blood vessels: It is very important that sculpture is not injected into a blood vessel as this can cause blood vessel occlusion, infarction, or embolism.

-- You need to consider the strength of immune system: It is also recommended that individuals with weak immune systems do not use Sculptra.
+- You need to consider the strength of the immune system: It is also recommended that individuals with weak immune systems do not use Sculptra.
 You should also consult your doctor about this.

 - Do you have any skin infections?
 Similarly, individuals with skin infections should not use Sculptra.

 - Are you taking any other troublesome medicines?
 It is not safe to use Sculptra in conjunction with anti-inflammatory medications such as aspirin.

 Another popular wrinkle remover dermal fillers are Restylane and Juvederm.